readbeyond/aeneas/wiki/HOWITWORKS.md

-Since computing this algorithm over the full matrix would be too expensive, requiring space (memory) and time `Theta(nm)`, only a stripe around the main diagonal is computed, and the DTW path is constrained to stay inside this stripe.
+Since computing this algorithm over the full matrix would be too expensive, requiring space (memory) and time `Theta(nm)`, only a stripe (band) around the main diagonal is computed, and the DTW path is constrained to stay inside this stripe.
-The width of the stripe, `d`, is the so-called margin, is a parameter that adjusts the tradeoff between the "quality" of the approximation produced and the space/time `Theta(nd)` to produce it.
+The width `d` of the stripe, the so-called margin, is a parameter adjusting the tradeoff between the "quality" of the approximation produced and the space/time `Theta(nd)` to produce it.